Master of Public Administration - Emergency Management Specialization

 Commit to Lead Under Stressful Situations

 The toll of leading in preparation of and during times of crisis is intense.
 Increased situational foundations and expert knowledge can ease such stresses.
 Your education, network, and expertise strengthen your ability to manage through an emergency.
-The Emergency Management Specialization of the online Master of Public Administration integrates the most current emergency management techniques, provides a sound networking board and gives you the most progressive knowledge available.
+The Emergency Management Specialization of the Master's in Public Administration online degree integrates the most current emergency management techniques, provides a sound networking board and gives you the most progressive knowledge available.

 Mid-Career Track Available

-Students with four years or more of administrative or managerial experience may be eligible to take the Anna Maria College Emergency Management MPA Mid-Career Track, allowing them to complete the degree program with just 10 courses (six from the MPA curriculum and four Emergency Management concentration courses).
+Students who have graduated from a qualified fire academy and work in a relevant field may be eligible to take the Anna Maria College Emergency Management MPA Mid-Career Track, allowing them to complete the degree program with just 10 courses (six from the MPA curriculum and four Emergency Management concentration courses).